Keen to get published and looking for websites that accept health article and health blog pitches? Look no further.

 - Wellness, fitness and nutrition website

 We’ve aimed to identify which websites below pay writers by adding (Paid) to their descriptions, though it’s important to do your own research as individual guidelines change constantly.
+Most of these companies hire freelancers, though some may also offer entry-level medical writer job opportunities.

 Consumer health websites that accept health article pitches